5T33Z0/OC-Little-Translated/Content/01_Adding_missing_Devices_and_enabling_Features/SSDT-OSDW/README.md

 This method represents best practice for OpenCore ACPI configurations and is recommended for anyone maintaining a multi-SSDT Hackintosh setup.

 ## Credits
 @[BenBender](https://github.com/benbender/x1c6-hackintosh).
-I saw this the first time in his EFI
+I saw this the first time in his EFI.